I’ve done my homework so you don’t have to! Check out my resources that will help manage your student.

 Below I have outlined several sites for you to save money!
-And don’t forget to look for their apps for your phone!
-(Please be aware many of these links are referral links – meaning they do not cost you anything extra, but I do receive commission if you use them.)
+And don’t forget to look for their apps for your phone! *This page may contain affiliate links.
+My full disclosure policy is here.

 Most everyone has heard of Ebates, but have you tried it yet?